jehoonchae/jehoonchae.github.io/_pages/projects.md

 [**Image As Data: How Instagram photos reveal individual’s characteristics and personality**](/projects/project01_image-as-data)

 With [Seokyoung Min](https://sites.google.com/view/seokyoungmin/home?authuser=0), Jonghyun Lee, & [Sang Yup Lee](https://sangyup-lee.github.io/aboutme/)

+Does photos uploaded on social media posts reveal one's personality?
+If so, how can we quantitatively (or computationally) measure and reveal the relationship empirically?
+Leveraging digital trace data (uploaded photos on Instagram) and surveys on Big-Five personality, our approach combining computational methods (computer vision API and topic modeling) and survey show that people with similar personalities upload similar photos.